anesosz/DevOps_project/README.md

 2. **Backend**: JavaAPI
 3. **Frontend**: Apache HTTP Server

+`Ansible`, `SonarCloud`, and `GitHub Actions` are integrated to automate various tasks and streamline the CI/CD pipeline.
+For detailed information on each integration, please refer to the `README` of each component.

 ## Instructions

 **To build and run the entire application, follow these steps:**